-Momostenango is full of mountains and forest.
+Momostenango is full of mountains and forests.
 The population is about 129,878 inhabitants, and 95% are indigenous.
 The main language that people speak is K’iche’ but many people, especially those who live close to the center, speak Spanish.

 There are two seasons, the dry season, running from November to April and the rainy season, running from May to October.

-EORM Choyer-Cabal is one of the ten public schools that work with the program Escuelas Saludables (Healthy Schools), a collaboration between Peace Corps and government.
+EORM Choyer-Cabal is one of the ten public schools that work with the program Escuelas Saludables (Healthy Schools), a collaboration between the Peace Corps and the government.
 All of the teachers in the school are female and have a strong relationship with the community.
 The school lacks a consistent water supply during the six months of the dry season.

 The water comes from a natural spring 13 km away.
-The tanks will be located on the school property, and filled by gravity through a buried pipeline, consisting of ½ inch PVC pipe.
+The tanks will be located on the school property, and filled by gravity through a buried pipeline, consisting of ½-inch PVC pipe.